carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

    - ``prefix_list_option`` - same as the above, but more than one occurence of the option is allowed; example: ``-lm -lpthread``.

+   - ``alias_option`` - a special option type for creating
+     aliases.
+Unlike other option types, aliases are not allowed to have any properties besides the aliased option name.
+Usage
+     example: ``(alias_option "preprocess", "E")``

 * Possible option properties: